markb2575/StockScanner/README.md

 - This program makes use of Ray to process the tickers faster than using the default python multithreading.

 - The criteria is finally averaged into a "rating" which indicates the stock with the "best" criteria.
-It is then displaying in a GUI made with tkinter.
+It is then displayed in a GUI made with tkinter.

 - Feel free to make any changes to better suit your needs.